Code-Hex/pget/README.md

-  -h,  --help                   print usage and exit -v,  --version                display the version of pget and exit -p,  --procs <num>            split ratio to download file -d,  --target-dir <PATH>    	path to the directory to save the downloaded file, filename will be taken from url -t,  --timeout <seconds>      timeout of checking request in seconds -u,  --user-agent <AGENT>     identify as AGENT --check-update                check if there is update available --trace                       display detail error messages
+  -h,  --help                   print usage and exit -v,  --version                display the version of pget and exit -p,  --procs <num>            split ratio to download file -o,  --output <filename>      output file to <filename>
+  -d,  --target-dir <path>      path to the directory to save the downloaded file, filename will be taken from url -t,  --timeout <seconds>      timeout of checking request in seconds -u,  --user-agent <agent>     identify as <agent>
+  -r,  --referer <referer>      identify as <referer>
+  --check-update                check if there is update available --trace                       display detail error messages
 ```